By MARRI Interns

 With this preface, thus begins Hvistendahl’s 300-page endeavor to elucidate the defining demographic dynamic of our day—the global paucity of women and its attendant social disturbances.
 She primarily investigates the effects of this demographic inequality in Asia, where the social sciences display unanimously pernicious effects of the lack of women, including a rise in violent crime.
-Studies across China show “a clear link between a large share of males and unlawfulness, concluding a mere 1 percent increase in sex ratio at birth resulted in a point increase in an area’s crime rate.”
-Nor are these trends confined only to China: “The best way to predict whether a certain part of India has a high murder rate, indeed, is to look at its sex ratio.”
+Studies across show “a clear link between a large share of males and unlawfulness, concluding a mere 1 percent increase in sex ratio at birth resulted in a China five to six point increase in an area’s crime rate.”
+Nor are these trends confined only to : “The best way to predict whether a certain part of China has a high murder rate, indeed, is to look at its sex ratio.”
 Bachelors report generally lower standards of living than married men, culminating in poorer physical and mental health, and a shorter lifespan.
+India

 By increasing the rate of crime, the sex selection bias against women thus creates a social dynamic similar to that of a society in which the number of available women is depleted by polygamy.
 In “The Puzzle of Monogamous Marriage,” a recent articlepublished in the Philosophical Transactions of the Royal Society of Biological Sciences, Joseph Henrich and colleagues use an elementary economic model to explain the rise of monogamous marriage as a social dynamic designed to foment a number of beneficial social dynamics, including “reduc[ing] the size of the pool of unmarried men.”
 In economic terms, both polygamy (when more than one woman enters a marriage relationship with one man) and sex selection against females creates a deficit of women in the pool of available marriage partners.
 Elementary economic theory dictates that the “price” of wives will then increase concomitantly with the increase in competition for them.
 This competition will squeeze lower-class males out of the marriage market since they have neither the financial resources nor the social standing to attract women.
 Consequently, the less affluent and socially inferior men are left without brides.
 This is doubly pernicious since it is exactly that class of men that is most likely to commit crimes, and “across all crimes, marriage reduces a man’s likelihood of committing a crime by 35%.”